WGBH-MLA/clams-kitchen/README.md

 #### `id`

 This is an identifier for the batch.
-It should have no spaces or other special characters that don't belong in a filename.
+It must be no more than 72 characters long, only alphanumeric along with `_`, `-`, and `+`.
+(This ID is used, among other ways, to mark MMIF files and runlogs according to their originating job.
+It may also appear in metadata about job artifacts.)

 #### `def_path`